B’reshit bara Elokim et hashamaim v’et haaretz…

-In the beginning G-d created heaven and earth…
+In the beginning, God created heaven and earth…

-Alternative translations: With two beginnings G-d created heaven and earth…
+Alternative translation: With two beginnings God created heaven and earth…

-This number is in stark contradiction to the current year, 5773 that has just started according to the Jewish calendar.
-The implication of this number is that it seems as the world, from the traditional Jewish point of view is no older than six thousand years.
-First of all let us note that the popular misconception that the Torah begins counting the calendar from the beginning of creation of the world has no basis.
-In fact, the calendar begins with the creation of Adam and Eve (Hava) – the first humans.
-Thus, when we say that, according to Jewish tradition, today, for example, is five thousand seven hundred seventy two years and 26 days, it is from the date first man and woman were created and not from date the world was created.
+This number is in stark contradiction to the current year, 5780 that has just started according to the Jewish calendar.
+The implication of this number is that it seems as the world, from the traditional Jewish point of view, is no older than six thousand years.
+First of all, let us note that the popular misconception that the Torah begins counting the calendar from the beginning of the creation of the world has no basis.
+In fact, the calendar begins with the creation of Adam and Eve (Heb.
+Chavah) – the first humans.
+Thus, when we say that, according to Jewish tradition, today, for example, is five thousand seven hundred eighty years and 26 days, it is from the date first man and woman were created and not from the date the world was created.

 Previous Attempts to Reconcile the Conflict

-In his book “Immortality, Resurrection, and the Age of the Universe: a Kabbalistic View” , the late Rabbi Aryeh Kaplan present an excellent overview of the various attitudes towards this problem and attempts to resolve it.
+In his book “Immortality, Resurrection, and the Age of the Universe: a Kabbalistic View” , Rabbi Aryeh Kaplan present an overview of the various attitudes towards this problem and attempts to resolve it.
 In summary, these attitudes may be categorized as follows:

 |Six Days as Six Epochs||Each day represents an entire epoch billions of years long||This interpretation of the biblical text is far from the literal meaning is not based on any classical commentaries|